 As patients grow older, their physiology changes considerably.
-Elder clients may start to lose their hearing, sight, short-term, or long-term memory and this changes the way they absorb and process information.
+Elder clients may start to lose their hearing, sight, or short- or long-term memory, and this changes the way they absorb and process information.
 Using plain language makes it easier for senior clients to understand new concepts.

 Sincere empathy builds rapport.
 Patients should feel as though care providers understand and identify with their concerns.
 To communicate this sentiment, staff members can relate how they would feel given similar circumstances when communicating undesirable information.
 Such honest and open communication shows that care providers recognize client difficulties and genuinely care about patient circumstances.